davidcallanan/js-palette/README.md

 #### Preferred variant matching

 Each element in the preferred variant array will be considered a preferred variant, with priority given from left to right.

-Each preferred variant is split into segments separated by semi-colons (`;`) and each segment must be matched for the entire variant to be matched.

 Matches for the same variant and style of the parent layer will fail.